TylerTemp/SaintsField/Docs~/README.md

 Select a shader parameter from a `shader`, `material` or `renderer`.
 (Requires Unity 2021.2+)

-It supports string fields and saves the shader parameter name.
+It supports string/`ShaderParam` fields and saves the shader parameter.

 **Parameters**: